yottaawesome/svelte-js-boilerplate/README.md

 ## Introduction

 Minimal boilerplate for Svelte JS.
 WIP.
+Initially based off the [official template](https://github.com/sveltejs/template-webpack).

+## Using the code

+Use `run npm dev` to start the webserver and watch for compilation changes.